Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Discussion

 for the Right-handed ($\sigma_{+}$) and Left-handed ($\sigma_{-}$) optical circular conductivity.
-It is important to note here that we work under the assumption that the monoclinic tilt is non-negligible and therefore take the orthorhombic approximation because the optic axes in our measurement stay nearly in-plane.
-We also note that $\sigma_{xy}$ should be independent of the actual axis in which we have resolved the Faraday angle rotation.
+We note that $\sigma_{xy}$ is expected to be only weakly dependent on the specific in-plane axis used in the analysis within this approximation.
 Moreover, while linear birefringence mixes the two circular eigenmodes, so they are not perfectly circular, it does not affect the Faraday angle rotation since it is not related to the off-diagonal terms and cancels out in the cross-polarization measurement.
-However, the values of $\sigma_{xy}$ can be different for the measurement and analysis of the Faraday angle rotation in Pol$_1$ vs Pol$_2$ due to systematic errors, e.g. residual cross polarization signal, and/or crystal misalignment.
-Our results show that throughout most of the spectral range, including the lower energy magnon mode and phonons, there is a perfect agreement between the two sets of data with respect to $\sigma_{xy}$ obtained from the two in-plane polarizations.
-Some discrepancy between the values can be detected around the upper energy magnon mode (see App.~\ref{sec:appsigma}), which shows that it is local in frequency and probably not related to systematic errors or any sample tilt.
+However, the values of $\sigma_{xy}$ can be different for the measurement and analysis of the Faraday angle rotation in Pol1 vs Pol2 due to systematic errors, e.g. residual cross polarization signal, and/or crystal misalignment.
+Our results show that throughout most of the spectral range, including the lower energy mode (approx. 116\cm) and phonons, there is a perfect agreement between the two sets of data with respect to $\sigma_{xy}$ obtained from the two in-plane polarizations.
+Some discrepancy between the values can be detected around the upper energy mode (approx. 129\cm, see App.~\ref{sec:appsigma}), which shows that it is local in frequency and probably not related to systematic errors or any sample tilt.
 Therefore, we have averaged the two $\sigma_{xy}$ outputs in order to obtain the optical circular conductivity $\sigma_{\pm}$.

 Figure~\ref{fig:sigma_pm} shows the circular optical conductivity obtained from the analysis of the Magneto-Optical Kerr/Faraday Effect~\cite{Kuzmenko2005} and by taking into account the in-plane optical conductivity tensor as described above.
-As expected from a collinear antiferromagnetic resonance, there is a clear dichroism between $\sigma_{+}$ and $\sigma_{-}$ under the application of a magnetic field seen at frequencies of about 116\cm\ and 129\cm\ for 7~T for the lower energy and upper energy, respectively, of the 122\cm\ zero-field magnon.
+As expected from a collinear antiferromagnetic resonance, there is a clear dichroism between $\sigma_{+}$ and $\sigma_{-}$ under the application of a magnetic field seen at frequencies of about 116\cm and 129\cm for 7~T for the lower energy and upper energy, respectively, of the 122\cm zero-field mode.